ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.mihome/README.md

 2 further menu items appear> If not, try again

 * Select the menu item `Wireless communication protocol`
-* Switch on the slide switch above, note the password and confirm with `OK`.
+* Switch on the slide switch at the top, note the password and confirm with `OK`.

 > The password will be required later during the ioBroker installation.

 Now further devices can be taught in using the `+` sign.

 #### IOS
-* [iOS App] (https://itunes.apple.com/de/app/mi-home-xiaomi-smarthome/id957323480?mt=8) on an iOS device, download, install, open and the
+* [iOS App] (https://itunes.apple.com/de/app/mi-home-xiaomi-smarthome/id957323480?mt=8) download, install, open and the

 I agree to the privacy policy